-- do not make adequate academic progress as defined by the program/concentration; - do not maintain an acceptable GPA as defined by the Academic Probation Policy - engage in academic or research misconduct; or - engage in illegal, fraudulent, or unethical behavior as defined in the Student Affairs Handbook - Code of Professional and Academic Conduct; or - do not complete the program within 5 years or reach a maximum of 99 credit hours in the program without graduating.
+- do not make adequate academic progress as defined by the program/concentration; - do not maintain an acceptable GPA as defined by the Academic Probation Policy - engage in academic or research misconduct; or - engage in illegal, fraudulent, or unethical behavior as defined in the Student Handbook - Code of Professional and Academic Conduct; or - do not complete the program within 5 years, or reach a maximum of 99 credit hours in the program without graduating, or fail to register for three consecutive semesters without an approved leave of absence.

 There may also be other unusual situations in which a student may be dismissed.
-In each case, the dismissal should follow the following procedures:
+Dismissals follow the procedures below: